-JOAR.
-A diverse alla creative cuiture CSP REF STRATEGY ACTION RESPONIBILITY STATUS 30 th June 2022 1.3.1 Provide enhanced and innovative library services that encourage lifelone learning Continue yearly membership of Outback Arts CSM Complete for 21/22 G Support Arts Program Annual contribution - Complete Increase use of library as a community space New programs in place with increased numbers.
+CSP REF STRATEGY ACTION RESPONIBILITY STATUS 30 th June 2022 1.3.1 Provide enhanced and innovative library services that encourage lifelong learning Continue yearly membership of Outback Arts CSM Complete for 21/22 Support Arts Program Annual contribution - Complete Increase use of library as a community space New programs in place with increased numbers.
 Regular knitters groups and book club memberships increasing 1.3.2 Work with the community and other agencies to develop major cultural and community events Work with agencies to encourage events for the Shire EDO Continuing.
 Investigation underway for Arts & Cultural Centre at Lightning Ridge and engagement of staff.
 Apply for grants for cultural events Council successful with Regional NSW grant to conduct events in the shire from August 22 to March 23.
-Investigation into transfer of Walgett Vic and creation of extra in its place.
-1.3.3 Work in collaboration with agencies and community groups to address Implement the Aboriginal Reconciliation Plan CSM Successful delivery of Aboriginal focused programs across communities Undertake Aboriginal Projects Sorry Day, Reconciliation Week, NAIDOC WEEK Attendance of ACDLO @ CWP meetings, Discussions around young men's and adults group and Indigenous signage programs with LRALC Develop an ageing strategy Ongoing- research and forming of consultation groups 1.3.4 Support the development of programs which offer alternative education programs and opportunities that meet the needs of specific community series.
-Establish programs for cadetships/traineeships B Council has a strategy in place to support cadetships & traineeships.
-Advocate for the improvement of secondary school educational outcomes across the Shire Wb Ongoing.
+Investigation into transfer of Walgett Vic and creation of art/cultural centre in its place.
+1.3.3 Work in collaboration with agencies and community groups to address existing and emerging issues spacific to the Aboriginal and againg Implement the Aboriginal Reconciliation Plan CSM Successful delivery of Aboriginal focused programs across communities Undertake Aboriginal Projects Sorry Day, Reconciliation Week, NAIDOC WEEK Attendance of ALDLU @ LWP meetings, Discussions around young men's and adults group and Indigenous signage programs with LKALC Develop an ageing strategy Ongoing- research and forming of consultation groups 1.3.4 Support the development of programs which offer alternative education programs and opportunities that meet the needs of specific community sectors.
+Establish programs for cadetships/traineeships В Council has a strategy in place to support cadetships & traineeships.
+Advocate for the improvement of secondary school educational outcomes across the Shire MB Ongoing.
 WSC working with DETS to improve outcomes.
-School to work program in place currently 8 participants involved Large scale careers expo to take place in Walgett 31.8.2022 to match business and industry development in the region (education, transport and health) Promote the Walgett Shire to business and industry and increase recognition of the area's strategic advantages Provision of caravan support facilities throughout the Shire --
+School to work program in place currently 8 participants involved Large scale careers expo to take place in Walgett 31.8.2022